ergodiclife/duckdb-web/docs/api/c/api.md

 ### `duckdb_list_type_child_type`

 ---
-Retrieves the child type of the given list type.
+Retrieves the child type of the given LIST type.
+Also accepts MAP types.
 The result must be freed with `duckdb_destroy_logical_type`.

+* @param type The logical type, either LIST or MAP.
+* @return The child type of the LIST or MAP type.

 #### Syntax